DrexelTriangle/TriangleX/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/)

 ## [Unreleased changes]
+- Added widget areas to front page in place of fixed sections
+- Added section layouts as dynamic widgets
 - Changed sidebars to use dynamic widget areas instead of hard-coded functions

 ## [1.0.0] - 2017-06-20